SdeRodaHusman/UMelt/1. Data/README.md

 To access the data, you have two options:

-- Download the data as NetCDF files from 4TU.ResearchData.
+- Download the data as GeoTIFFs files from 4TU.ResearchData.
 - Import the data as assets directly into Google Earth Engine.

-**1. Download NetCDFs**
+**1. Download GeoTIFFs**

-You can download the NetCDFs from 4TU.ResearchData via [this link](https://data.4tu.nl/datasets/8a8934ef-9407-406f-8bfb-573eb182ec54/1).
+You can download the GeoTIFFs from 4TU.ResearchData via [this link](https://data.4tu.nl/datasets/8a8934ef-9407-406f-8bfb-573eb182ec54/1).

 **2. Download Google Earth Engine assets**